 GJA students are challenged with an advanced curriculum matching their gifted abilities.
 This curriculum, in tandem with the culture of the school, builds boys that are strong, well informed and thoughtful leaders.

-The GJA lower school consists of grades 4 and 5.
+The GJA lower school currently consists of grades 4 and 5.
 Lower schoolers develop critical reading, writing, and math skills and explore a wealth of exciting ideas and tools across the sciences, math, ELA, social studies, and Spanish language.
 Lower school students change classes and teachers multiple times throughout the day, as they prepare for entry into the upper school, in a more contained environment.
 The lower school is a close community of brothers who support one another as friends and community.

 The GJA upper school school consists of grades 6, 7 and 8.
 Upper schoolers continue their explorations in reading, writing, and math, the sciences, math, ELA, social studies, and Spanish language while adding Latin, social justice and public speaking to the mix.
 Upper school students are also actively focused on high school placement.
 In upper school students form lifelong bonds that they carry into top colleges and beyond.